andujiuba/Micro_Services_Docker/README.md

 ```
 docker run -d -p "container_id":"container_id" "name"
 ```
-This is sort "unzipping" of the container - all the contents will be released and downloaded to your machine.
+This is sort "unzipping" of the container - all the contents will be released and downloaded to your machine. <br>
+The `ID:ID` section is the **port mapping**, showing the path from the first port to the second port.

 We will practice using the `Ghost` container: